andersfischernielsen/BPRD/Assignment9/README.md

 The collect() function will be called when the listmachine is unable to allocate memory in the heap.
 The heap must therefore be full, and a garbage collection is needed.

-//Exercise 9.2 and 9.3:
+//Exercise 9.2:
 See listmachine.c for implementation.
+I need some hint to solve this (see code).

+//Exercise 9.3:
+Not finished.